 Ordered by hit rate, highest first.

 The single most common cause.
 You ask “How do I enable Stripe’s Adaptive Pricing (added 2026)?”
-Without a doc paste, Claude can only guess from its training cutoff (~mid-2025) and confabulates a plausible-looking but wrong API.
+Without a doc paste, Claude can only guess from its training cutoff and confabulates a plausible-looking but wrong API.

-How to spot it: Ask Claude to add “My source for this is:” at the end.
+How to spot it: ask Claude to add “My source for this is:” at the end.
 If it says “based on training data” or “typically,” it was guessing.

-3. System prompt rewards “helpful” over “accurate”
+3. The system prompt rewards “helpful” over “accurate”

-How to spot it: Ask “Are you sure?
+How to spot it: ask “Are you sure?
 Give an honest confidence level.”
 If it immediately backs off, it was guessing.

 4. The question itself contains a false premise